catalyst-cloud/catalystcloud-docs/source/images/uploading-image.rst

 .. image:: _static/image-create.png

-1) On the image source, select "Image Location" to provide the URL that the image should be downloaded from, or select "Image File" to upload an image from your file system.
+1) On the image source, select "Location" to provide the URL that the image should be downloaded from, or select source type "File" to upload an image from your file system.

 2) Select the appropriate format for your image.
 We strongly recommend the use of RAW images.